nikitavoloboev/data/languages/languages.md

 # Languages
-I only know two languages right now: english and russian.
+I only know two languages right now: English and Russian.

 But I do wish to learn German and Japanese sometime in the future.